ENTERTAINMENT & SPECIAL EVENT INSURANCE — KELLY INSURANCE GROUP

 WHY HIP HOP PROMOTERS CHOOSE KELLY INSURANCE GROUP

 Plenty of brokers will say they cover hip hop events and then struggle to find a market.
-KIG has been a family insurance agency since 1957, with decades writing special event and music festival placements.
-We know the markets, the underwriting language, and how to get your event insured — even when other brokers say it can't be done.
+KIG is a family agency with deep roots and a specialty book, and we know how to get your event insured — even when other brokers say it can't be done.
+Meet the people behind the work on our team page, or read the agency history.

 DEEP EXPERIENCE IN ENTERTAINMENT INSURANCE

-Kelly Insurance Group has written special event and music festival placements for decades, and our agency has insured numerous concerts involving some of the biggest names in the hip hop artist community — alongside countless smaller, local, and regional shows.
+KIG has written special event and music festival placements for years, and our agency has insured concerts involving some of the biggest names in the hip hop community — alongside countless smaller, local, and regional shows.

 SPECIALTY MARKETS THAT WRITE HIP HOP

 We work with entertainment carriers that specialize in this genre and don't decline on category alone.
-When standard markets say no, our specialty markets evaluate the actual risk — your venue, your security plan, your artist, and your track record — and write the coverage.
+When standard markets say no, our specialty markets evaluate the actual risk — your venue, your security plan, your artist, your track record.

 ASSAULT & BATTERY EXPERTISE

 A&B is the most critical and most difficult component for hip hop events — and one of our specialties.
-We know which carriers write it, what security protocols they expect, and how to structure the endorsement so claims are actually covered when they occur.
+We know which carriers write it, what security protocols they expect, and how to structure the endorsement so claims are actually covered.

 FAST QUOTING WHEN IT'S POSSIBLE